vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 All of these tools were implemented in less than 700 lines of code.
-And all of them are released under the University of Illinois / NCSA Open Source License so you are free to use them in your courses.
+And all of them are released under the University of Illinois / NCSA Open Source License so you are free to use them as you see fit.

 <div class="media">
 <a href="http://db.tt/yhq13USO">